I caught a student cheating. What do I do?

 You can access and build your course webpage by logging onto the following website: https://courses.soe.ucsc.edu/user/login?destination=courses

 For additional information please see: https://support.soe.ucsc.edu/web/class

 All School of Engineering faculty, staff and visitors have an assigned mailbox located in E2 210 or E2 310.
 Pick up and delivery of U.S. mail and on-campus mail occurs by approximately 11:00 a.m.
 Monday-Thursday.
 There are two mail bags, the burgundy colored bag is for on-campus mailings and the blue colored bag is for off-campus mailings.
 The mail stop name is ―SOE 2 or ―SOE 3 and should be written on all incoming and outgoing mail.
 Room and building numbers are not used.
 It is important that you use the correct mail stop when sending mail on campus.
-A complete list of campus mail stop names is available at http://cmsmailserv.ucsc.edu/testweb/revised/index_advanced.php (press advanced search and use the drop down box to display all mail stop names)
+You can use the UCSC SlugMail locator to search for a specific name or mail stop: https://basx.ucsc.edu/cms/locator.php.

 Please note- for any USPS mail that requires a signature (i.e. certified mail) you will be emailed and these items will need to be picked up in E2-298.

 How do I obtain media codes for my classroom?

 Classroom media access codes are emailed to all listed instructors 1-2 weeks before the start of classes.
 If you have not received your code by two days before the start of the quarter, please fill out the following form and the media code will be emailed to you: https://ucsc.service-now.com/navpage.do/kb_view.do?sysparm_article=KB0018077 or you can contact: Learning Technologies: Phone: (831) 459-2117; email: firstname.lastname@example.org